con/open-brain-consent/docs/source/ultimate_gdpr.rst

 If you have questions about your rights, please contact the person responsible for the processing of your personal data.
 For this study, that is:

-xxx (see Appendix A for contact details)
+xxx (see Appendix for contact details)

 If you have questions or complaints about the processing of your personal data, we advise you to first contact the research location.
-You can also contact the Data Protection Officer of xxx  (see the contact details in Appendix A) or the [xxx] Data Protection Authority.
+You can also contact the Data Protection Officer of xxx  (see the contact details in Appendix ) or the [xxx] Data Protection Authority.

 Date:
 Collected by: